How to Fix Lenovo Plugged In Not Charging Problem

 For assistance, you can contact the support team at support@systweak.com.

 Still no luck?
-Okay, there’s one more thing to try…
+Okay, there are a few more things to try…

 Update your BIOS